Upgrade Rails Without The Risk

 Release Small Fixes

-Many of the changes required were compatible with the previous version of Rails as well — so as we fixed issues on our Rails 4.0 branch, we were able to merge the changes back into our master branch and release them, keeping each release small and easy to understand.
+Many of the changes required were compatible with the previous version of Rails as well — so as we fixed issues on our Rails 4.0 branch, we were able to merge the changes back into our master

-• Gem updates.
+routes requiring the verb.
+We had tons of routes that needed fixing, but again, this is something we could do beforehand, and in our particular case it was done in 16 different pull requests, all deployed safely and independently.- Gem updates.
 One of the first things you have to do when updating a Rails version is update a bunch gems.
 Most of the newer gem versions (except the Rails ones themselves) worked just as well with Rails 3.

-• Autoloading.
-We had a bunch of errors running our test suite — most of the changes required we reference classes or modules by their full name (External::Export instead of Export while you’re inside the External module).
-These are changes that can be merged and deployed at any time.
+- Autoloading.
+We had a bunch of errors running our test suite — most of the changes required we reference classes or modules by their full name (

-• Undigested assets.
+module).
+These are changes that can be merged and deployed at any time. - Undigested assets.
 Rails 4 stopped generating undigested assets, so if you depended on them you had to do something.
-The recommended solutions were to make sure you reference digested versions by using one of the various rails helpers or just move those assets to /public.
-Again, a small, simple change that we released before the upgrade of Rails.
+The recommended solutions were to make sure you reference digested versions by using one of the various rails helpers or just move those assets to

 Besides that, there were 6 other pull requests with a variety of tiny tweaks in the way we did things that could be reimplemented in a way that worked both with Rails 3 and Rails 4.
-Every week, after getting a few more tests green on the rails-4 branch, I’d list the commits and see if there was something that could go back to master.
-You’d be surprised how much stuff can be backported.
+Every week, after getting a few more tests green on the rails-4

 Don’t drop the discipline of single meaningful commits.
 That will help you clearly see which commits can be backported and deployed to production right away.
-Imagine you usually work off master and you’re working on a rails-4 branch.
-You can very easily create a backport branch with:
+Imagine you usually work off master

 git checkout master